magnus-lindstrom/aoc2015/lessons_learned.md

 that will end up never being checked anyway, since an earlier house have received enough presents.

 This solution is waaaay faster, and runs in seconds.

+# Question 22

+I started with a breadth first search, creating thousands of game states and adding them to a long list.
+That took more than 5 mins to finish.

+Opted for depth first (by adding and removing game states from the same end of the list) instead, which caused the game to finish quickly and me to get a criteria to use when deciding to keep adding new game states or not.
+Takes seconds now.